Flex Spending Accounts

 FSA Frequently Asked Questions

 The FSA is offered through your employer and administered by AdvanStaff HR.
-When you choose to enroll in FSA plan, you decide the dollar amount you want to contribute to each account based on your estimated expenses for the upcoming year.
+When you enroll in FSA plan, you decide the dollar amount you want to contribute to each account based on your estimated expenses for the upcoming year.
 The funds will be deducted pre-tax in equal amounts from each paycheck throughout the plan year.
-For every dollar you put into these accounts, the more money you save by paying less in taxes.
+For every dollar you put into these accounts, you save more by paying less in taxes.

 You can access your account from within the Employee Portal.